sabertazimi/gba/README.md

 add a new node as a child to the last selected node in the selection phase, expanding the search tree.
 The statistics information in the node is initialized with 0 wins out of 0 simulations (wᵢ = 0, sᵢ = 0)

 ### Simulation

+### Backpropagation

+- Each visited node has its simulation count sᵢ incremented
+- Depending on which player wins, its win count wᵢ may also be incremented

+If black wins, so each visited white node’s win count is incremented.
+This flip is due to the fact that each node’s statistics are used for its parent node’s choice, not its own

+The UCB1 function, in turn, uses the numbers of wins wᵢ and simulations sᵢ of the children nodes, and the number of simulations of the parent node sₚ